accessibility help | site map | graphics version | text version

 Forge Mill Needle Museum and Bordesley Abbey Visitor Centre are wonderful resources that can be used to enhance any pupil's learning experience.

-The permanent sites cover two specific periods in history - Victorian and Medieval - but the site can support learning in many curriculum areas.
-Our exhibitions programme covers a wide range of themes that can also be explored by education groups.
+The permanent sites cover two specific periods in history (Victorian and Medieval) but the site can support learning in many curriculum areas.
+Our temporary exhibitions programme covers a wide range of themes that can also be explored by education groups.

-Forge Mill Needle Museum tells the story of needle making in Victorian times, and the highlight of any visit to the museum is the original scouring mill workshop.
-The machinery within the mill powered by the water wheel still works and this all helps bring together a multi-sensory experience of working conditions in a Victorian mill.
+Forge Mill Needle Museum tells the story of needle making in Victorian times and the highlight of any visit to the museum is the original scouring mill workshop.
+The machinery within the mill powered by the water wheel is in working condition and this all helps bring together a multi sensory experience of working conditions in a Victorian mill.
 Pupils can see, smell, hear, touch and experience the past.

 Links to: